twelvelabs-io/twelvelabs-python/README.md

 - **`<YOUR_VIDEO_ID>`**: with a string representing the unique identifier of your video.
 - **`<TYPE>`**: with a string representing the type of text the platform should generate.
 This parameter can take one of the following values: "summary", "chapter", or "highlight".
-- _(Optional)_ **`<YOUR_PROMPT>`**: with an string that provides context for the summarization task, such as the target audience, style, tone of voice, and purpose.
+- _(Optional)_ **`<YOUR_PROMPT>`**: with a string that provides context for the summarization task, such as the target audience, style, tone of voice, and purpose.
 Example:  "Generate a summary in no more than 5 bullet points."

 ```py